History Files

 Having been accused of abuse of office because she was forced into making a deal with Vladimir Putin when he stopped gas supplies to Ukraine in the winter of 2009, Tymoshenko was later victimised by Viktor Yanukovych. and falsely sent to prison until her 2014 release

 Moves to reach an association agreement with the EU - seen as a key step towards eventual EU membership - again fuels tensions with Russia.
-The government's decision to drop the agreement brings tens of thousands of protesters out onto the streets in November 2013.
+The government's decision to drop the agreement brings tens of thousands of protesters out onto the streets in November 2013, known collectively as the 'Euromaidan' protests.

 2013 - 2014